beinteractive/Uween/README.md

 Note: `g` is GameObject, `d` is duration.

-### Fluent sytanx
+### Fluent syntax

-All the following feature can be called with fluent sytanx.
+All the following feature can be called with fluent syntax.
-(Fluent sytanx is also known as method chain)
+(Fluent syntax is also known as method chain)

 Like: